LogoLogo

 • src/test/tests/graphics/scenery/tests/examples contains example code and small applications for getting started and for demonstrating features of scenery.

-• src/test/tests/graphics/scenery/tests/unit contains unit tests that are automatically executed when scenery is built to ensure everything is still working. scenery uses the JUnit testing framework for that.
+• src/test/tests/graphics/scenery/tests/unit contains unit tests that are automatically executed when scenery is built to ensure everything is still working. scenery uses the testing framework for that.

 • src/main/resources/graphics/scenery contains images, shader files and other files that are not Kotlin or Java source code.